Doctor Dolittle starring Rex Harrison, Samantha Eggar, Anthony Newley, Richard Attenborough, Peter Bull

 - Emma Fairfax (Samantha Eggar, The Uncanny).
 The niece of General Bellowes, who’s

 first offended by Dr. Dolittle.
 Then, she likes him.
 Then, stows away on his boat.
 And begins to fall in love with the older man.
 She’s given the nickname “Fred” by Matthew.
-It’s not an insult, it’s a pet name after she does the “if I were a man” routine.
+It’s not an insult, it’s a pet name.
+Which she’s given after she does the “if I were a man” routine.

 - General Bellowes (Peter Bull, The African Queen).
 The pretentious, obnoxious man who takes an instant dislike to the Doctor.
 And later, is gleeful to be the judge at the doctor’s sanity hearing.
 No matter what his dog says …

 - Albert Blossom (Richard Attenborough, Jurassic Park).
-The circus owner, who displays Dr. Dolittle’s Pushme-Pullyou — making a small fortune for them both.
+The circus owner, who displays Dr. Dolittle’s Pushme-Pullyou.
+And makes a small fortune for them both.
 One of the outstanding musical numbers, I’ve Never Seen Anything Like It, features him extensively.

 Songs in Doctor Dolittle